It’s starting to look a lot like Christmas!

 Even the older siblings jump in as they all work as a team to make sure he’s found a new spot every day.
 The Elf on the Shelf has become a special tradition in my home.
 And that’s amazing to see as a mum.

 Bernard officially arrives on the 1st of December.
-And this year he’s bringing a special friend, Snow Flake.
+And he’s bringing a special friend, Snow Flake.
 Double the trouble.
 Double the fun.
 Double the excitement.

 Parents, get yourself The Elf on the Shelf this Christmas from Oodles of Caboodle and fill your home with giggles, love, joy and Christmas cheer.
 All you have to do is believe.